 One of the best ways to organize your answers to interview questions is the CAR method — Context, Action, Result.
 Before the interview, think of relevant examples from your past, situations that are factual, able to be verified by your references, and can be distilled into 2 to 3-minute answers.
 (Long-winded answers are particularly dull in a video interview format.)

 Let’s put this into practice with a few common interview questions you can expect.

 - “Tell me about yourself.”
 Don’t describe yourself.
 Just give them a short (two-minute maximum) synopsis of your professional career.
 Stick to the facts, and highlight your more recent and relevant work.

 - “What are your strengths?”
 Don’t give your opinion.
 Say, “Other people often comment that I’m good with [whatever you’re good at]; I’m confident you’ll hear that from several people when you check my references.”

 - “Tell me about a time when…” You should answer virtually every behavioral interview question like this in the same format.
-Be bright, be brief, and be gone.
-Use facts, not opinion, using the CAR method mentioned above.
+Be bright, be brief, and pause, giving the interviewer time to process what you said and ask for more information if they need it.
+Use facts, not opinions, with the CAR method mentioned above.
 (The link has more information about CAR.)

 Interviewers will rarely believe your opinions but will often believe your facts, particularly when you mention that your references will confirm them.
 So keep your opinions to yourself and let the facts speak for themselves.
 Let CAR take you where you want to go.